MSBA Statement of Interest (“SOI”) Frequently Asked Questions

 Q: Why is it necessary to have votes authorizing the submission of an SOI?

 A: To demonstrate community support for the submission of an SOI(s), certain local officials will review the proposed SOI submission, sign the document, and vote to authorize the school superintendent to submit the material to the MSBA.
-The “Vote” tab within the SOI template form provides specific instructions related to the MSBA’s vote requirements.
+The “Vote” tab in the SOI template provides specific instructions on the MSBA’s voting requirements.

 Q: Is there specific vote language to be used by the district when submitting an SOI?